vineethkumarv/sv-wiki/Scheduler-schematics.md

 Postponed region PLI events are also scheduled in this region.

 There is no feedback path from the Postponed region back into the RTL or Reactive-loop regions, so the values displayed and the coverage collected will be the final values for that time slot.

+## Blocking and non-blocking statement -

+**Blocking statement**
+Blocking statements are assigned with =.
+It will execute serially in procedural blocks.
+Blocking statements are executed in a block in a sequential manner but when more than two procedural blocks, these statements will execute parallelly in the blocks and will not block the statements of other procedural blocks.

+Syntax -
+variable_name(LHS) = expression(RHS);

+**Non - blocking statement**
+Non-blocking statements are assigned with the <=.
+It will not block the execution of a statement inside that particular block.
+These statements will execute the parallel inside that particular block.

+Syntax -
+Variable(LHS) <= Expression(RHS) ;